There is lots to do when you’re pregnant.

 Unfortunately, it doesn’t matter how many hours you spend meticulously planning your shopping list and reading pregnancy books; it’s still hard to prepare for life as a new mother.

-10 Things All Soon-To-Be-Mamas Need To Be Prepared For
+10 Things All Soon-To-Be-Mothers Need To Be Prepared For

 Your life is about to change forever.
 It’s going to come as a shock to you, so it’s a good idea to be prepared for just how much things will change.

-Here are 10 things all soon-to-be mamas need to prepare themselves for:
+Here are 10 things all soon-to-be mothers need to prepare themselves for:

 If you think you’re tired now, just wait until the baby arrives.
 The third trimester is infamously bad for sleep, as your growing bump makes it impossible for you to get comfy at night.
 You guessed it… it’s got nothing on the newborn stage.